pablodecm/phd_thesis/src/106_chapter_6.md

   details).](gfx/106_chapter_6/figure1.pdf){#fig:diagram}

-The family of summary statistics $\boldsymbol{s}(D)$ considered in this work is composed by a neural network model applied to each dataset observation $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi}) :
+The family of summary statistics $\boldsymbol{s}(D)$ considered in this work is based on a neural network model applied to each dataset observation $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi}) :
 \mathcal{X} \subseteq \mathbb{R}^{d} \rightarrow
 \mathcal{Y} \subseteq \mathbb{R}^{b}$,
 whose parameters $\boldsymbol{\phi}$ will be learned during training by means of stochastic gradient descent, as will be discussed later.
-Therefore, using set-builder notation the family of summary statistics considered can be denoted as:
+Therefore, using set-builder notation the considered family of summary statistics considered can be denoted as:
 $$
 \boldsymbol{s} (D, \boldsymbol{\phi})